dcrowTMH/tabular_playground_series_feb_2022/README.md

 Train the model with incompleted DNA sequences data & predict the target bacteria in test set

-Current Progress: 26/02/2022 Just submitted the application of UMAP & GridSearchCV but the accuracy is not good

-Next milestone: obtain experience from others notebook & try with other model with more hyper-parameter searching
+Current Progress: Competition End, get ready for next competition & learn from high score notebook

+Just finished KNN part with quantile to deal with bias

+Next milestone: Learn extra trees & GCD for other machine learning technique

 #### Result